rommapp/romm/README.md

  </tr>
 </table>

-For device naming conventions, review the [Platforms Support][platform-support] section.
+For folder naming conventions, review the [Platform Support][platform-support] section.
 To override default system names in the folder structure (if your directories are named differently), see the [Configuration File][configuration-file] section.

 ## Configuration File